 ENDOTHELIN RECEPTOR ANTAGONIST

-Tracleer is a prescription drug approved by the Food and Drug Administration (FDA) to improve exercise capacity and limit disease progression in cases of pulmonary arterial hypertension (PAH).
-Tracleer may be referred to by its drug name, Bosentan.
+Tracleer is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to improve exercise capacity and limit disease progression in adults with pulmonary arterial hypertension (PAH).
+Tracleer is also approved to treat children over 3 years old with idiopathic or congenital PAH.
+Tracleer may be referred to by its drug name, bosentan.

 Tracleer is an endothelin receptor antagonist.
 Endothelin is a substance made by the body that causes the blood vessels to constrict.
 Endothelin receptor antagonists are believed to work by limiting the amount of endothelin in the blood.
 In cases of PAH, endothelin receptor antagonists may slow disease progression and potentially reverse some heart and lung damage caused by the disease.

 Prescribing information states that Tracleer is taken orally twice daily.
 Due to its ability to cause severe birth defects, Tracleer is only available through a limited distribution program called Tracleer Risk Evaluation and Mitigation Strategies (REMS) Program.

 The FDA-approved label for Tracleer lists common side effects including respiratory tract infections, fever, and anemia.

 Rare but serious side effects listed for Tracleer include liver failure, severe birth defects, severe fluid retention, pulmonary edema (fluid in the lungs), blood disorders, and decreased sperm count.

 Endothelin receptor antagonists — Pulmonary Hypertension Association UK

 We never share your personal information with anyone.